Transparency at The Wheel: Governance & Finances

 €60,000 - €70,000

-Senior management comprised of the CEO, Director of Public Policy, Director of Programmes, Director of Business Development and Director of Finance.
+Senior management comprised of the CEO, Director of Advocacy and Research, Director of People and Programmes, Director of Business Development and Director of Finance and Operations.

 The Chief Executive Officer was the highest earning employee and the remuneration package was comprised as follows:

-The directors gave their services free of charge and are not compensated for their work.
-The Wheel operates a policy of reimbursing directors and sub-group members for out of pocket expenses and is grateful to a number of member organisations who actually cover directors and sub-group members out of pocket expenses (detailed in our full accounts).
+The trustees gave their services free of charge and are not compensated for their work.
+The Wheel operates a policy of reimbursing trustees and subcommittee members for out of pocket expenses.

 The Wheel has a staff team based in an office in Dublin, and headed by a Chief Executive Officer who reports directly to the board through the Chairperson.
 A senior management team of four reports to the Chief Executive and all other staff report to members of the senior management team.